OpenSaucedHub/advanced-git-sync/README.md

 # When you have gitlab.sync.[entity].enabled: true, it means those entities will be synced FROM GitHub TO GitLab
 gitlab:
   enabled: true
-  projectId: # recommended, if present, you do not need username and repo
+  projectId: # recommended, if present, you do not need owner and repo
-  # username: # Optional, defaults to GitHub repo owner
+  # owner: # Optional, defaults to GitHub repo owner

 # When you have github.sync.[entity].enabled: true, it means those entities will be synced FROM GitLab TO GitHub
 github: